pytorch/builder/README.md

 ```
 This assumes you have added your ssh publickey to your nimbix account

+Note that this turns off hostkey checking.
+You may or may not want to do this (risk of man-in-middle attacks)

 ### shutdown

 eg if you want to shut down an instance running from an image called `foo`, do: